watermelon1337-dev/crash_initiator/README.md

 ## Important

-- This uses the command:
+- This uses the command:  taskkill /f /im csrss.exe